Monday, May 23, 2022

 PITCH

-When Christmas friends living in a castle in Edinburgh receive requests in the mail, asking them to bring true love to places all over Scotland, a partridge, along with turtle doves, French hens, calling birds, gold rings, geese, swans, maids, ladies, lords, pipers, and drummers, give themselves as Christmas gifts to couples with waning romances.
-Although the friends gave up on thinking they could ever reignite failing relationships, they try again at offering themselves as for-hire romantic presents during the holidays for The Twelve Days of Christmas.
+When Christmas gifts from Father Christmas living in a magical castle in Edinburgh receive a request in the mail, asking them to help bring true love at Christmas, a partridge, along with turtle doves, French hens, calling birds, golden rings, geese, swans, maids, ladies, lords, pipers, and drummers, give themselves a second chance.
+Although the gifts gave up on thinking they could ever cause true love, they try again at offering themselves as romantic presents during the holidays for The Twelve Days of Christmas.

 SYNOPSIS